Angela127/Year-1/Integrity and Anti-corruption/README.md

 ## Course Information 💸

 <p align="justify">
-Technology and Information System introduces the basics of information systems and technology (IS/IT) and its applications at home and work.
-It covers hardware, software, networks, and communication technologies.
-We will develop practical skills through PC installation and productivity tools in lab sessions.
-Industry visits and guest talks offer exposure to real-world environments and insights into IT careers.
-This course also encourages exploration of job specifications and career requirements in IT, fostering connections between academic learning and industry needs.
+This course provides a comprehensive understanding of the fundamental concepts of corruption.
+It emphasizes the importance of integrity and ethical behavior, explores the various forms of corruption and examines the misuse of power in both daily activities and organizational settings.
+Additionally, the course introduces effective strategies for preventing corruption, thereby indirectly addressing broader community issues related to unethical practices.

+Through case studies and real-life examples, we are engaged in analyzing corruption-related scenarios, fostering critical thinking and problem-solving skills.
+These discussions not only enhance our awareness of the detrimental impacts of corruption but also equip us with the knowledge and tools needed to promote transparency and accountability in our personal and professional lives.

-**Module 1** - Emerging Technology in ICT <br>
+**Topic 1** - Concept and Importance of Value in Life <br>
-**Module 2** - Hardware <br>
+**Topic 2** - Internal Value with Self Identity Formation in Handling Corruption <br>
-**Module 3** - Software <br>
+**Topic 3** - Integrity - Core of Prosperity <br>
-**Module 4** - Information Systems & Methodology <br>
+**Topic 4** - Corruption -  A Serious Crime <br>
-**Module 5** - Databases and Data Analytics  <br>
+**Topic 5** - Corruption Prevention and Integrity Enforcement Agency <br>
-**Module 6** - Networks and Communications <br>
+**Topic 6** - Corruption based on MACC ACT 2009 <br>
-**Module 7** - Privacy, Security, and Ethics <br>
+**Topic 7** - Corporate Liability <br>
-**Module 8** - Cloud Computing <br><br>
+**Topic 8** - White Collar Crime <br>
+**Topic 9** - Causes, Symptoms and Effects of Corruption <br>
+**Topic 10** - Report Corruption, Preventive Measures and Government Initiatives <br>
+**Topic 11** - Social Institution in the Culture of Integrity and Anti-corruption <br>

 ## 💭 Reflection
 <p align= "justify">
 In my opinion, this Design Thinking assignment has been a transformative experience that has not only enhanced my technical acumen but also sharpened essential soft skills crucial for tackling real-world problems.
 The structured process of empathizing, defining problems, ideating, prototyping, and testing has refined my ability to approach challenges systematically and creatively.